jaburjak/csp/README.md

 }
 ```

+You can use option ``--no-fast`` to use a more precise model (also slower) algorithm for calculation.

 ### Using the input file

 The first number in the input file must be the stock width followed by requested item widths.
 Numbers should be separated by whitespace.